 Prior to AppliedTechonomics, he served in multiple global and regional executive level roles at American Express, Citigroup, and J.P.Morgan developing solutions for global and regional blue-chip companies, and sovereign entities across the Americas, Europe, Asia and the Middle East.

-Throughout his twenty-five year career, Mr. Hyat-Khan has been responsible for delivering a multiplicity of transformation offices for new business and product rollouts, M&A integrations, and disruptive flagship digital finance platforms, such as JPMorgan’s JPMorgan ACCESS®, Bank of Bahrain & Kuwait’s BBKCashLink®, and Citigroup’s CitiDirect® online banking—the world’s leading digital global corporate banking system, now in use by more than 100 governments and a million leading companies in 140 countries.
+Throughout his twenty-five year career, Mr. Hyat-Khan has been responsible for delivering a multiplicity of transformation offices, M&A integrations and digital platforms, such as JPMorgan’s JPMorgan ACCESS®, Bank of Bahrain & Kuwait’s BBKCashLink®, and Citigroup’s CitiDirect® online banking—the world’s leading digital global corporate banking system, in use by more than a hundred governments and a million leading companies in a hundred and forty countries.

-Mr. Hyat-Khan is an executive adviser to the World Bank Group/IFC on Business Strategy, Supply Chain Finance, and Wholesale Banking; and both public -and private sector entities, in various stages of growth on planning, management, governance, quality, and sustainability.
+Mr. Hyat-Khan is an executive adviser to the World Bank Group/IFC on Business Strategy, Supply Chain Finance, Wholesale Banking and organizational transformation; and both public -and private sector entities, in various stages of growth on planning, management, governance, quality, and sustainability.

-Mr. Hyat-Khan has lived in six countries, traveled to more than fifty countries, and speaks four European, three South Asian and one Middle-Eastern language.
+Mr. Hyat-Khan read International Economics at the University of Wisconsin and e-Business at the University of Virginia’s Darden School of Business.
+He has lived in six countries, traveled to more than fifty countries, and speaks four European, three South Asian and one Middle-Eastern language.

 Dr. Benn Konsynski specializes in digital commerce, the advancing digital market, digital security, management and technology issues, and decision support.